Scout24/snakepit/README.md

 * Decide if it should be '--build' or '--release'
 * If no file specified, it should look for a `snakepit.yaml` or `.snakepit.yaml`

+### Automatic Mode

+The idea is to have a one-step conversion from any Pypi software to an RPM package.
+* Automatic choices where possible, e.g. for the Python interpreter, symlinks for bin/* files etc.
+* Naming conventions:
+** RPM Name = Pypi name
+** RPM Version = Pypi version
+** RPM Release = Build Nr, Python Interpreter Version etc.
+** RPM Licence = Licence from PyPI
+** RPM Summary = First line of Package description from PyPi ** RPM Description = Full description from PyPi + Metadatasection at the end ** RPM Packager = logged in user + snakepit

 ### Miscellaneoous

 * Consider "snakepyt" as name